The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Revisiting the hidden cut problem

 such that each factor state vector $\ket{\phi_{k}}_{C_{k}}$ is $\epsilon$-far in trace distance from any multipartite product state on $\left|C_{k}\right|$ qubits.
 Let $S\subseteq[n]$ be a subset of qubits.
 Then,

 Here, $\tr \left(\psi_{S}^{2}\right)$ denotes the purity of the reduced state on $S$. \end{prop}

-Since $\mathbb{Z}_{2}^{n}$ is abelian, we can tackle this problem via our approach to the abelian StateHSP outlined in \cref{sec:our-approach-to-abelian-state-hsp}.
-In particular, we will implement the POVM corresponding to \Cref{eq:povm}.
+Since $\mathbb{Z}_{2}^{n}$ is abelian, we can tackle this problem via Fourier sampling as outlined in \cref{sec:our-approach-to-abelian-state-hsp}.
+In particular, we will implement the character POVM corresponding to \Cref{eq:povm}.
 The characters are labeled by $y\in \mathbb{Z}_{2}^{n}$ and given by

 for all $x\in \mathbb{Z}_{2}^{n}$ and the POVM is given by

 Hence, the resulting output distribution $q_\psi(y) = \tr \big(\Pi_y\; (\ket \psi \bra \psi)^{\otimes 2} \big)$ is given by

 Now, applying \Cref{thm:sample-complexity} and \Cref{prop:non-cuts}, we find that the hidden many-cut problem as stated in \cref{defi:hidden-many-cut} on $n$ qubits can be solved using $O(n/\epsilon^2)$ copies of the unknown state vector $\ket{\psi}$.